 A fecal swab sample may either be a rectal swab sample or a stool swab sample.
 Both sample types are preserved in a vial of medium and transported to a laboratory for testing that will help clinicians in the diagnosis of a range of gastrointestinal bacterial infections.

-A fecal stool swab is typically collected by a patient at home and transferred to a healthcare setting, where a qualified professional inserts and rotates the provided collection swab into the sample before adding the sample swab into the vial of medium.
+For self-collection, the patient collects stool on a swab for shipment to the lab for assay, following the prescribed instructions.
 A fecal rectal swab, however, is used by clinicians to collect samples directly from the rectum in a healthcare setting, and processed immediately by inserting and rotating the sample swab into the vial of medium.
 This diagnostic tool can be used to identify specific bacteria in the rectum that may be the cause of a range of gastrointestinal symptoms and illnesses.

 Either sample can be added to the vial of medium using a flocked swab.
 The vial of medium is specially designed to preserve the viability of bacteria during transport from the collection site to the testing laboratory.
 It is important to ensure that the swab uses compatible transport media for accurate lab results.